Mortgage Life Loan

 Grades 5 to 9

-The amount of compensation varies depending on the method of making the loan available:
+The amount of compensation varies according to the method of making the loan available:

 Paid-in capital at once